 Deep Sea Mining

-Greenpeace is working to prevent a new destructive extractive industry from ever getting started in the oceans.
-Our position: no deep sea mining, ever.
-To achieve that, we are joining Pacific communities, champion nations, and dozens of allied organizations across the globe in calling for a UN moratorium on deep sea mining.
+The global Greenpeace network is working to prevent a new destructive extractive industry from ever getting started in the oceans.
+Our position: no deep sea mining, not ever!
+To achieve that, we are joining Pacific Island communities, champion nations, environmentally concerned companies, and dozens of allied organizations across the globe in calling for a UN moratorium on deep sea mining.

 In a planetary emergency, why would governments open up a new frontier for mining in the ocean — and who is pushing them to do so?
-Greenpeace is working to prevent a new destructive, extractive industry from ever getting started in the oceans.
+Greenpeace is working to prevent this potentially catastrophic, extractive industry from ever getting started in the oceans.

 What is Deep Sea Mining?